qbbr/symfony-bash-completion/README.md

-# Symfony and other bros (4 in 1) console bash autocomplete
+# Symfony and other bros console bash autocomplete

 ## Supports